-The second year labs are coordinated by Mark Wheelhouse.
+The second year labs (consisting of sub-courses CO261, CO261C, CO275 and CO276) are coordinated by Mark Wheelhouse.
 The individual pieces of labwork in the second year are both larger and longer than those encountered in the first year.
 You are advised to leave plenty of time to work on these exercises as you will find it very hard to complete them at the last minute.

 - Linkload (individual exercise)

 - Prolog Coursework (pair exercise)